 He married twice into the Samuel Lancey Family of Palmyra.
 His 1st wife was Rebecca Lancey with whom he had 5 children.

 Following Rebecca’s death in 1829, he remarried her younger sister Elizabeth Lancey and had 5 more children.

 Many of his children and their descendants married into other local families with some still living in Hartland today.

-James is interred at Fullers Corner Cemetery with many members of his family including both his wives.
+James is interred at Fullers Corner Cemetery with many members of his family including both his wives and his parents.

 Philomelia (Starbird) Elliott (1833-1910)

 Philomelia was born in North Hartland, the daughter of David Starbird & Aphia Fogg.

 She married John Hancock Elliott in 1854 and had 7 children.